ajay-dhangar/algo/docs/algorithms/sorting-algorithms/Topological-sorting-algorithm.md

 4. **Result**: The result is a topological ordering where all directed edges point forward in the sequence.

 ## Step-by-Step Execution

-Let’s walk through an example of topological sorting with a DAG:

 ```mermaid
 graph TD